Hidden in Pixels I: Discovery of dual "little red dots" indicates excess clustering on kilo-parsec scales: Excess clustering on kpc-scales

-In this section, we utilize the largest LRD sample to date from \cite{Akins2024}, consisting of 429 LRDs photometrically selected from COSMOS-Web to constrain the small-scale ACF.
-The redshift range for this sample is $z_{\rm photo}\sim5\mathchar`-8$.
-The projected separation ($\theta$) distribution of this sample is shown in figure~\ref{fig;separations1} (b).

-We make 42,900 (100 times the number of LRDs) random points over the COSMOS-Web region.
-Then, following the method of \cite{Arita2024}, we evaluate the angular ACF using the estimator from \cite{Landy1993};

-where $LL\left(\theta\right)$, $LR\left(\theta\right)$, and $RR\left(\theta\right)$ represent the normalized pair counts of LRDs - LRDs, LRDs - random points, and random points - random points within the $\theta$ range.
-For simplicity, we ignore the integral constraints.
-The errors are estimated assuming Poisson statistics.
-The resulting ACF, shown in blue plots in figure~\ref{fig;acf}, generally aligns with the prediction from \cite{Arita2024}.
-Over 68\% confidence intervals, the angular ACF has a slight excess at $\theta\lesssim10^{\prime\prime}$ from the expectation of \cite{Arita2024}.

-As discussed in sections~\ref{s:data_method} and \ref{s:dual}, our selection method overlooks fainter LRDs with $m_{\rm F444W}\gtrsim25$ compared to \cite{Akins2024}.
-Consequently, $\omega(0\farcs4)$ is derived only from bright sources with $m_{\rm F444W} = 24.3$ and $24.8$, which are among the brighter objects in the \cite{Akins2024} sample ($m\lesssim27$).
-Here, we assume that the ACF does not strongly depend on magnitude \citep[e.g.,][]{Shen2009, Croom2005} and directly compare $\omega\left(0\farcs4\right)$ with the ACF derived from the entire \cite{Akins2024} sample without applying a magnitude cut.
-The ACF excess at $\theta=0\farcs4$ from the power-law given by equation~(\ref{eq:omega}) is significantly larger than the excess at $\theta=4^{\prime\prime}\mathchar`-10^{\prime\prime}$.

-Interestingly, even when using the full sample from \cite{Akins2024}, we do not find any pairs with $\theta=0\farcs4\mathchar`-3\farcs8$.
-For $\theta\gtrsim0\farcs5$, the influence of a companion LRD on compactness measurements should be negligible, meaning LRDs with a $\theta\sim1^{\prime\prime}$ companion should be detectable with typical selection methods.
-This absence may suggest that the triggering of LRD activity through interactions works only on very small scales ($\sim0\farcs4$), corresponding to $1.9\mathchar`-2.5~{\rm kpc}$ at $z=5\mathchar`-8$.
-Considering that LRDs may have low stellar masses such as $M_*\lesssim10^{9}M_\odot$ \citep{Chen2024} or $M_*\sim5\times10^7 M_\odot$ \citep{matthee2024_env}, the spatial scale at which AGN activity is triggered by interactions in LRDs may be smaller than that for typical low-$z$ AGNs.
-Expanding survey fields and performing spectroscopic identification of LRDs are crucial for constructing a larger sample and understanding their clustering and interaction-driven triggering.

-Finally, all analyses here are based on candidates of dual LRDs without spectroscopic confirmations; thus, further spectroscopic identification is crucial to verify the arguments.
+Finally, all analyses here are based on photometrically selected dual LRD candidates and LRD sample, many of which lack spectroscopic confirmation.
+Further spectroscopic identification is crucial to verify the arguments.
 The sample size of candidates is still, at most, only three, and it is needed to create a more statistically significant sample from a large NIRCam imaging data \citep[e.g.,][]{morishita2024_beacon}.